-For additional information, contact the MD/MBA advisor Steven J. Bredehoeft, MD, Box 2928, Duke University School of Medicine, Durham, NC 27710, brede001@ mc.duke.edu and Sim B. Sitkin, PhD, Professor, Fuqua School of Business, Box 90120, Duke University, Durham, NC 27706, sbs4@mail.duke.edu.
+For additional information, contact the M.D./M.B.A.
+Program advisor, Dr. Kevin Schulman, Director, Center for Clinical and Genetic Economics, Duke Clinical Research Institute, DUMC, Box 17969, Durham, NC 27715, schul012@mc.duke.edu and Adele Spitz Roth, Ph.D., Fuqua School of Business, Box 90120, Duke University, Durham, NC 27706, roth@mail.duke.edu.

 The Medicine and Juris Doctor Program.
 The School of Medicine and the School of Law of Duke University jointly sponsor a highly selective program of combined medical and legal education.
 The program provides an opportunity to acquire a full basic study of the two fields.
-Upon satisfactory completion of the required course of study, candidates are awarded both the MD and the JD degrees.
+Upon satisfactory completion of the required course of study, candidates are awarded both the M.D. and the J.D. degrees.

 Course of Study.
-The student in the MD/JD Program generally begins her or his course of study in the School of Medicine.
-As in the regular MD Program, the first year is devoted to the basic medical sciences and the second year to the core clinical disciplines.
+The student in the M.D./J.D.
+Program generally begins her or his course of study in the School of Medicine.
+As in the regular M.D.
+Program, the first year is devoted to the basic medical sciences and the second year to the core clinical disciplines.
 The completion of the first two years allows the individual to integrate the classroom with the clinical experience of patient care.
 At the time at which the Medical School curriculum starts a third year of research experience, the student enters the School of Law where the first-year curriculum is the same as that of other law students.
 During the next two years the student takes electives in the law curriculum, including available health law courses.
 In addition, some students pursue legal clerkships during the two summers to gain experience in health care law.
 A total of seventy-four credits must be earned in the Law School.
 The final time is spent in the Medical School completing elective basic science and elective clinical science work that is tailored to the student's specialized needs.

 Eligibility.
-Applicants for the MD/JD Program must qualify for admission to both the School of Medicine and the School of Law.
+Applicants for the M.D./J.D.
+Program must qualify for admission to both the School of Medicine and the School of Law.
 The usual approach is to apply for both schools simultaneously, thus reserving a place in the program prior to arrival.
 Applications are also accepted from members of the first and second year medical school class for admission to the School of Law and from the second year law school class for admission to the School of Medicine.
 Neither school gives preference to joint degree candidates in the admissions process.